Long haulers turning to researchers to understand months-long symptoms

 One neurology study showed 85% of long-haulers reported brain fog, 68% have headaches, 60% experience numbness or tingling, 59% have changes in taste, 55% have loss of smell, and 55% feel muscle aches & pains.

-MUSC Dr. Krutika Kuppalli said, “Actually there’s a name for it now.
+MUSC Dr. Krutika Kuppalli said, “Actually, there’s a name for it now.
 Post-Acute Sequalae Coronavirus.
 They call it PASC.
 There’s no official criteria for that diagnosis.”
-But researchers worldwide are now studying long haulers.

 Kuppalli specializes in infectious disease.
 Live 5 asked her about the theory that in some long haulers, the virus has triggered an auto-immune disorder.